 Bring the water to a boil, lower the heat and simmer for about 30 minutes or until the vegetables are really soft

 This mixed vegetable soup dish pairs napa cabbage and bean thread noodles / mung bean noodles with an assortment of other ingredients.
-It is fondly known as chap chai in Singapore.
 Both ingredients are fairly cheap but bulky so this dish can go a long way.
 This is a recession-friendly recipe.

 To enhance the flavour, sometimes I will add a small piece of fermented bean curd.
 Or substitute napa cabbage with the green round cabbage.

 100g napa cabbage

 2 tbsp cooking oil

 Wash the napa cabbage and cut into strips

 Heat the cooking oil in a wok, add the napa cabbage and carrot

 Bring back to a boil and simmer until the cabbage is soft and sweet